Title

 For more information, please visit www.P65Warnings.ca.gov.

 - Q: What is the binding type of this book?
-A: The book is bound in a library binding.
+A: This book is bound in a library format.
+Library bindings are designed for durability and long-term use in educational settings.